aiman-al-masoud/deixiscript/src/transpile/README.md

 This is the easy part.
 Still some JS specific things to work out, for example DOM classes in JS cannot be instantiated using the constructor.

+# World Model Construction

+Go through each Deixiscript AST, add entities and relationships to World Model.

+Example: "Print the second element of the third row of the matrix", should produce a world model that has: a matrix, a third row and a second element, with the relevant relations between those 3 entities.

+Anaphora are resolved during this stage, requiring also knowledge from the Conceptual Model, for example when entities are referred to anaphorically by superclass type.

 -----------------------
 -----------------------
 -----------------------